NoBrainerORM/nobrainer.io/docs/scopes.md

 {% endhighlight %}

 When a class method is found in a chain of criteria, the method is executed and the returned criterion is merged with the chain.
-Example with the previous declared scope:
+Example with the previously declared scope:

 {% highlight ruby %}
 Model.where(:email => /@gmail/).active.count
 # Equivalent to
 Model.where(:email => /@gmail/).where(:active => true }.count
+{% endhighlight %}

+Scopes can accept arguments.
+Example:

+{% highlight ruby %}
+class Model
+  def self.created_before(time)
+    where(:created_at.lt => time)
+  end
+end

+Model.created_before(1.week.ago).count
 {% endhighlight %}

 ## Default Scopes